mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 ### Crazy Optimization
 We grow desperate.
 We must rise above the stateful filth!
 Time to bring out the big guns: defunctionalization.

 Defunctionalization is exactly what it sounds like: turning higher order-functions (the continuations in this case) into data.
 Instead of passing functions as continuations, we pass continuation objects that are applied by an `apply` function.
-(I one wrote a riveting piece about [defunctionalization and tail calls in Javascript](/tail-call-implementation-and-defunctionalization-in-javascript/) and I'm fairly certain that at least ten people have read the first paragraph.)
+(I once wrote a riveting piece about [defunctionalization and tail calls in Javascript](/tail-call-implementation-and-defunctionalization-in-javascript/) and I'm fairly certain that at least ten people have read the first paragraph.)

 ```js
 const apply = (k) =>